deathworlders/online/content/books/deathworlders/chapter-55-reinvention.md

 “The *shirt* keeps you clean?”

 “Yeah.
 It also keeps me out of the spotlight.
-Half-naked Humans draw attention, and this is about you, not me.”
+Half-naked Humans draw attention, and this is about you, not me.

 Yan grunted, “You better clean yourself up, Vemik.
 Need to represent more than just our tribe today.”